mekomsolutions/openmrs-module-initializer/README.md

 #### Version 1.2.0
 * Support for conditional loading of domains based on the runtime availability of OpenMRS modules.
 * Bulk creation and edition of programs provided through CSV files in **configuration/programs**.
 * Bulk creation and edition of program workflows provided through CSV files in **configuration/programworkflows**.
 * Bulk creation and edition of program workflow states provided through CSV files in **configuration/programworkflowstates**.
 * Bulk creation and edition of privileges provided through CSV files in **configuration/privileges**.
 * Bulk creation and edition of roles provided through CSV files in **configuration/roles**.
 * Bulk creation and edition of metadata terms mappings provided through CSV files in **configuration/metadatamappings**.
+* Bulk creation and edition of encounter types provided through CSV files in **configuration/encountertypes**.

 #### Version 1.1.0
 * Bulk creation and edition of drugs provided through CSV files in **configuration/locations**.

 #### Version 1.0.1
 * Loads i18n messages files from **configuration/addresshierarchy** and **configuration/messageproperties**.
 * Bulk creation and edition of concepts provided through CSV files in **configuration/concepts**.<br/>This covers: basic concepts, concepts with nested members or answers and concepts with multiple mappings.
 * Bulk creation and edition of drugs provided through CSV files in **configuration/drugs**.
 * Overrides global properties provided through XML configuration files in **configuration/globalproperties**.
 * Modifies (retire) or create identifier sources through CSV files in **configuration/idgen**.
 * Exposes runtime key-values configuration parameters through JSON files in **configuration/jsonkeyvalues**.
 * Bulk creation and edition of person attribute types provided through CSV files in **configuration/personattributetypes**.
 * Imports MDS packages provided as .zip files in **configuration/metadatasharing**.
 * Bulk creation and edition of order frequencies provided through CSV files in **configuration/orderfrequencies**.